Sv443/ComputerCraft-Projects/Farms/README.md

 <br>

 ### Programs:
-- [SugarcaneFarm](./SugarcaneFarm/) - Automated sugarcane farm of any size utilizing a mining turtle
+- [SugarcaneFarm](./SugarcaneFarm/) - Automated sugarcane (and even cactus) farm of any size utilizing a mining turtle

 <br>